pingwin02/MusicBro/README.md

 ## Logging

-MusicBot logs events in 3 different files:
+MusicBot logs events in 2 different files:

-1. `error.log` - Logs critical errors.
+1. `log.log` - Logs all events.
-2. `debug.log` - Logs debug messages from discord-player.
+2. `debug.log` - Logs only debug events from the `discord-player` package.
+(Disabled by default)
-3. `log.log` - Logs all other messages and usage of commands.

 ## Setup